 Pain from Peri-mucositis and Peri-implantitis

-Inflammation of peri implant tissue is one of the most common complication.
+Inflammation of peri-implant tissue is one of the most common complications.
 In conclusion, excess of cement around the peri implant tissue, trauma from occlusion improper oral hygiene can lead to pain and or infection of gums around the implant and infection around the implant itself.

 Active Fit & Over Extended Margin of Dental Crown

-In conclusion, there are many reasons patient can have pain after fixed dental prosthesis.
+In conclusion, there are many reasons a patient can have pain after a fixed dental prosthesis.
 Hence pain should evaluated by the dentist to restore the function and esthetics of fixed prosthesis.